shamimshihab/VBIS-Mobile-App/README.md

 - Functions are to be named in UpperCamelCase
 - Branches are to be named in UpperCamelCase
   - Branch name should be the feature name.
 Ex: FeatureName
-- Follows Kebab naming method.
+- Files follow Kebab naming method.
 Ex: This-is-kebab.js

 Documentation